mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 ```
 "{"deviceID":"e00fce68dfb40ca61243495e","lightReading":"89","time":"2021-06-05T21:00:09.832Z"}"
 ```
+:checkered_flag:**Take a screenshot showing the Node-RED flow and the debug window showing JSON strings.
+Name your screenshot Project2Part2.png.**

 ### Part 3.
 Publishing Light Levels to MQTT

 1. Add an "MQTT OUT" node to the Node-RED palette.
 Configure the new node to publish to the topic "argonLightLevel".
-The quality of service is 0 and Mosquitto's port is 1883 running on localhost.
+The quality of service (QoS) is 0 and Mosquitto's port is 1883 running on localhost.
 The name of this Node is "To MQTT".

 2. Connect your "HTTP IN" node to the "Add Timestamp" node.
 Connect the "Add Timestamp" node to the "To MQTT" node.
 Run mosquitto and deploy the flow.
 You should see events being published to mosquitto every 5 seconds or so.

+:checkered_flag:**Take a screenshot showing the Node-RED flow and the MQTT window as it receives visits.
+Name your screenshot Project2Part3.png.**
+:checkered_flag:**Create a text file with the Javascript code that is inside your timestamp function node.
+Name this file Project2Part3.js.**

 ### Part 4.
 Several browsers subscribe to microcontroller light levels